 Leverage Azure Data Factory with Softlanding

-Softlanding is a Microsoft Gold-Certified partner and managed services provider specializing in helping Canadian companies adopt, deploy, and implement Microsoft enterprise solutions.
+Softlanding is a Microsoft Gold-Certified partner and Azure managed services provider specializing in helping Canadian companies adopt, deploy, and implement Microsoft enterprise solutions.
 It takes some level of expertise and experience to integrate cutting-edge digital solutions with business workflows for maximum value and productivity.
-Let us do all the heavy lifting for a smooth transition to digital process through Azure Data Factory, Teams, Microsoft 365, or any other Microsoft solution.
+Let our Azure consultants do all the heavy lifting for a smooth transition to digital process through Azure Data Factory, Teams, Microsoft 365, or any other Microsoft solution.
 Contact Softlanding and start your digital transformation.